irbyjm/trakt-discord-presence/README.md

 Trakt: not playing
 ````

-This script may then run on startup or via `cron`, if desired.
+This script may then run on startup, if desired.